awei01/katsu-site-source/posts/2012-05-17-the-met-ball-whats-your-flavor.md

 Getty Images

 Need a tux?
 Get your creativity in gear and make an appointment with a 9tailors style consultant to dream up your twist on the classic tuxedo for your next black tie event!
-Email [info@9tailors.com](mailto:info@9tailors.com) and let's get started!
+Email [{{ site.emails.info }}](mailto:{{ site.emails.info }}) and let's get started!